What is herpes?

 Alternatively, in the absence of ulcers, a blood test for herpes.

 Infection with herpes is lifelong, and there are no medications to completely cure herpes.

 However, antiviral medications can be used whenever a flare or outbreak occurs, to reduce the severity and duration of the symptoms.

 The medications can also be used to prevent frequent outbreaks, and to reduce transmission of herpes between partners.

-If you are concerned about having herpes or would like to find out more about the condition, visit us at any of our Women’s Health clinics, or contact our doctors via the link below.
+If you are concerned about having herpes or would like to find out more about the condition, visit any of our Partner’s Women’s Health clinics, or contact their doctors via the link below.